 In keeping with our trend of hit productions from the eighties, this week we revisit the 1988 production of After Dinner, the inaugural play from then unknown playwright Andrew Bovell.
-Originally presented at La Mama, After Dinner made its home at Theatre Works for a successful follow up season where it cemented itself as an essential component of the Australian comedic cannon.
+Originally presented at La Mama, After Dinner made its home at Theatre Works for a successful follow up season where it cemented itself as an essential component of the Australian comedic cannon, before going on to another season at the Universal Theatre in Fitzroy.
 Over the following five years, the work was subject to extensive touring in nearly every capital city of the country and subsequently earning its writer a national profile.

 Set in a suburban pub bistro on a Friday night, After Dinner takes a funny, sometimes cruel, yet sympathetic look at people caught up in the banality of routine office jobs, and their desperation for both pleasure, escapism and intimacy.